 Authentication (Login-restricted Websites)

-Websites or applications should use .htaccess for authentication whenever possible.
+Websites or applications should use RIT Single Sign On (SSO) for authentication whenever possible.
 Avoid developing your own authentication.
-Consult the Webman Guide for more information on the use of .htaccess files for authentication and authorization.
+Note that authentication via LDAP, either OpenLDAP (ldap.rit.edu) or Active Directory, is deprecated and should be converted to SSO.
+Consult the Authenticating and Authorizing RIT Users page for more information on the use of SSO in the web environment.

 When developing PHP applications, consider the following: